jhs/cqs/README.md

 * NodeJS
 * Google Chrome 12
-* Firefox 3.6, Firefox 4
+* Firefox 3.5, Firefox 3.6, Firefox 4
 * Safari 5
+* Internet Explorer 8, Internet Explorer 9

 Use CQS if *you use Javascript*, you know (or appreciate) Amazon SQS, and you *want the same thing on your server*.

 For Node, install with NPM.
-For browsers, there is no release yet.

     $ npm install cqs

+The Node test suite will copy itself into a Couch app which you can run from the browser.

 ## API